oinam/notes/books/how-to-be-a-programmer.md

-# How To Be A Programmer by Robert Read
+# How To Be A Programmer

-"How To Be A Programmer" talks about things we need to know as a programmer.
+Robert Read talks about "How To Be A Programmer" -- things we need to know as a programmer.
 Starting from the basic technical skills one must acquire, to managerial skills to manage a team of programmers.
 Emphases are put on the ethics of working as a programmer and as a member of the team.

 You will find tips on how to learn communication language among your peers, how to talk to non-engineers, and how to deal with difficult people.
 It also covers how to communicate and negotiate with your boss, so that you won't end up working all the time.